 In Kindergarten, students explore the groups in which they naturally belong (self, family, and community) and begin to see that they are part of a greater whole.
 By visiting vital components of a community, (the fire station, police station, hospital, library, court house, bank, etc.) children begin to see the community as an extension of themselves.

 Kindergartners learn French for half the year and Spanish for the other half.
-In Fourth Grade, they choose a language to continue to study throughout their Country Day journey.
+In Fifth Grade, they choose a language to continue to study throughout their Country Day journey.
 Through consistent exposure, simple conversations in class, and an engaging curriculum that is based on stories and performance, children gain skills in listening and speaking.

 The arts bring so many benefits to young children: fine motor and neural development, problem-solving skills, collaboration, and the sense of accomplishment that makes learning joyful.
 This is an essential part of the Aspen Country Day School three-part program in academics, arts, and outdoor education.
 And no matter the medium — drawing, painting, performing, doing digital projects — the arts are a favorite part of each day in Kindergarten.

 Kindergartners are introduced to shape, color, and texture as tools for visual expression.

 From the report card course description, fall semester:

 We began looking at prehistoric, African, Aboriginal, and Native American art to learn basic skills: pencil holding, following directions, identifying symbols and patterns, and using the five elements of drawing.
 We practiced paper orientation and use of space.
 More recently we began studying individual abstract artists and their work to learn about lines, shapes, primary colors, color value, vertical/horizontal/diagonal, abstract vs. realistic, and expression of emotion in art.
 These are the artists we have studied and replicated: Piet Mondrian, Kandinsky, Paul Klee.
 We combined some of our art time with science to create beautiful weavings.